Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 McDonald's Sweden created a great, eye-catching campaign to draw attention to the world’s most important pollinators: bees.
 They “opened” a mini McDonald’s for bees and cleverly titled it McHive:

-However, don’t be tempted to attach yourself to a cause you don’t care about just to win corporate social responsibility points.
+Don’t be tempted to attach yourself to a cause you don’t care about just to win corporate social responsibility points.
 This will be very transparent to your audience.
 Instead, choose something that really matters to you - whether it’s environmental concerns, animal rights, eradicating poverty, or promoting equality for all - and make your brand a vocal advocate.

 Good SEO practices should form the backbone of all your marketing efforts.
 From choosing the right keyword to ensuring all your images and H1 tags are optimized, SEO is essential if you want your brand to be more visible.
-In fact, it’s been found to be the best inbound strategy when conversions are weighed against effort:

 Where is the first place you go when you want to find something online?
 I bet it’s Google or another search engine.
 Well, so do most people.
-That’s why SEO matters - it helps people to find you where they’re looking for you.
+That’s why SEO matters—it helps people to find you where they’re looking for you.

 Here are a few quick SEO tips to help you get started: